 We offer a minimum stipend of $5000 to curators we select, intended as a compensation for their work.
 Additional funds are granted based on the scope of the proposal.
 Exhibition costs will be covered separately.
 This stipend takes into account the extensive amount of research that goes into a curatorial proposal, as well as the work required to present an outstanding exhibition.
 We expect curators to work closely with our staff and be actively involved in the entire exhibition process, from coordinating with artists and galleries to developing materials and programming for the exhibition.

 Exhibitions typically run for 2-3 months.
 We ask curators to develop at least two programming events to complement the exhibition.

-Submissions are reviewed on a rolling basis.
+Submissions are reviewed quarterly.
+The next two deadlines are April 24th and August 21st, 2023.
 Selected curators will be invited to meet with the 601Artspace team to discuss their submissions, and will be given access to an online database of our contemporary art collection.
 We consider proposals to be idea-driven starting points, and expect that the exhibition will evolve and be finalized in conversation with the 601Artspace team.
 Submissions are preferred in the following form:

 1. Several paragraphs describing the theme and approach of the exhibition.
 Questions we often ask are: What makes this exhibition timely?
 How does it differ from what we are seeing at other venues?
 What is at stake?